cms-hh/inference_tools/docs/content/datacard_manipulation.md

 Note: The use of an output directory is recommended to keep input files unchanged.

 positional arguments:
-  input                 the datacard to read and possibly update (see
+  DATACARD              the datacard to read and possibly update (see
                         --directory)
   OLD_NAME=NEW_NAME     translation rules for one or multiple parameter names
                         in the format 'old_name=new_name', or files containing